Zombos Says: Very Good

 "The Mummy was still in production when Peter Cushing first saw Bill Wiggins' painting.
 Concerned that it misrepresented the film, Cushing asked director Terence Fisher if he could add a scene where his character drove a harpoon through the mummy's body."

-The influence of pop art can be seen in the 1970s, as more psychedelic colors and groovier layouts kick in, eventually followed by more photographic compositions to trim the budget.
+The influence of pop art can be seen in the 1970s as more psychedelic colors and groovier layouts kick in, eventually followed by more photographically oriented compositions to trim the budget.
 Surprisingly, I never noticed the phallic inferences Vic Fair drew into the British Vampire Circus poster until Hearn pointed them out.
 How that got passed through the stringent British Board of Film Classification is a wonder.

 If I were pressed to find one fault in The Art of Hammer, it would lean toward a preference I have.
 All posters are oriented in portrait, which does make the book easier to browse through.
 Given its coffee table size I agree it would be a bit of a bother to swing the book from portrait to landscape orientation to view posters, but some posters that would easily fill a full page in landscape view are short-changed by presenting them in the smaller, portrait view.
 Nonetheless, I recommend this as a superb horror fan gift to give or to get.
 It's naughty and nice and filled with spice.